nnguyen259/ColdSteelRandomizer/README.md

 ### Orbment Options
 * **Orbment Line:** Create a new orbment line for each character and randomly assign slots to have an elemental lock.
 * **Base EP and EP Growth:** Each character will have a different starting amount of EP as well as the amount of EP gain when opening an orbment slot.
+* **Reshuffle Master Quartz:**  Each master quartz will take place of another master quartz, including starting master quartz, shop, chest, and special master quartz (Chevalier, Thor, Emblem, ...)

 ### Enemy Options
 Note: Playble characters as enemies will not be randomized.
 * **Enemy Stats:** Randomize enemy main four stats (STR, DEF, ATS, ADF).
 If the enemy has 0 ATS, it will not be changed.
 The higher the variance, the more random it is.
 * **Enemy Elemental/Affliction/Unbalance Efficacy:** Generate new values for these efficacy for each enemy.
+There is an option to prevent Petrify/Deathblow/Vanish efficacy from being randomized.

 ## TODO List
-* Optionally prevent Petrify/Deathblow/Vanish Efficacy from being randomized (coming 1.1)
-* Shuffle Master Quartz Locations (coming 1.1)
+* Add option to increase EXP and Sepith gain.
+* Normalize Master Quartz so that master quartz not having level 1-2 will have data if being randomized into the early game.
+* Add randomize arts gain by master quartz.
-* More to come...
+* More ...

 ## Special Thanks
 * SoftBrilliant and the Modding Community for help with testing.
+* ChampionBeef for playing and providing feedback.